mc2-project/opaque-sql/README.md

 Opaque allows marking DataFrames as <em>encrypted</em> or <em>oblivious</em> (encrypted with access pattern protection).
 The contents of these DataFrames will be encrypted, and subsequent operations on them will run within SGX enclaves.

 Warning: This is an alpha preview of Opaque, which means the software is still early stage!
 It is currently not production-ready.
 Opaque supports a subset of Spark SQL operations, and does not support UDFs.
 Unlike the Spark cluster, the master must be trusted.
+The current version also does not support computation integrity verification.
+If you find bugs in the code, please let us know!

 [1] Wenting Zheng, Ankur Dave, Jethro Beekman, Raluca Ada Popa, Joseph Gonzalez, and Ion Stoica.
 Opaque: A Data Analytics Platform with Strong Security.
 NSDI 2017 (to appear), March 2017.